viebel/blog.klipse.tech/_posts/2017-09-28-lodash-playground.md

 You have probably used Lodash in one of your projects.

-Wouldn't it be great if every javascript developer could experiment Lodash in herB browser without needing to install anything or to create a JsFiddle?
+Wouldn't it be great if every javascript developer could experiment Lodash in her browser without needing to install anything or to create a JsFiddle?

 Today, this dream comes true.
 In this blog post, you can play with Lodash functions.
 Experiment the edge cases of the API.
 Compose a short gist and check if it works as expected....